fxavierx/Password_Vault/README.md

  ## ✨ Features
 * Add an account
-* Search for an existing accounts
+* Search for an existing account
 * List all the stored accounts
 * Delete an account
 * Generate a strong password